Nusselt Number Fluent Validation: A CFD Tutorial for Convective Heat Transfer in a Tube

 - Reference [1]: Ghasemi, Seyed Ebrahim, and Ali Akbar Ranjbar.
 “Thermal performance analysis of solar parabolic trough collector using nanofluid as working fluid: A CFD modelling study.”
 Journal of Molecular Liquids222 (2016): 159-166.

-The primary objective of this project was the successful validation of our numerical model against published experimental or numerical data.
-The simulation results achieved this goal with excellent accuracy.
-The CFD model calculated an average Nusselt number of 271.5.
-When compared to the value of 245 reported in the reference paper [1], our simulation shows a deviation of only 10%.
-This represents a very strong agreement and successfully validates our CFD methodology for analyzing Convective heat transfer CFD in a tube.
-This level of accuracy gives us high confidence that the simulation is correctly capturing the underlying physics of the flow and heat transfer.
+The main goal of this project was to validate our numerical model against published data.
+The simulation results achieved this with excellent accuracy.
+The validation table below shows that our CFD model calculated an average Nusselt number of 271.5.
+The reference paper [1] reported a value of 245.
+This results in a difference of only 10%, which is a very strong agreement in the world of CFD validation.
+This confirms that our Convective heat transfer CFD methodology is correctly capturing the physics.

-Reference Paper | CFD Simulation | Error | |
+| Reference Paper | CFD Simulation | Error | |

-Nusselt Number | 245 | 271.5 | 10% |
+| Nusselt Number | 245 | 271.5 | 10% |

 Figure 3: Temperature distribution from the CFD analysis, showing the progressive heating of the fluid along the tube.